ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 		  	Int32 eval_f( int n, const double x[], double *f, const void *userdata )

-		  The value of the objective function :math:`f(x)` evaluated at x= :math:`x` must be assigned to f, and the function return value set to 0.
+		  The value of the objective function $f(x)$ evaluated at x= $x$ must be assigned to f, and the function return value set to 0.
 If the evaluation is impossible at x, return should be set to a nonzero value.
 Data may be passed into ``eval_f`` via the structure ``userdata``.

 	*
 		- eval_g